Wizkid: Personal life

-Wizkid has four children with three different women.
-The children were born in 2011, 2016, 2017, and 2022.
+Wizkid has five children with three different women.
+The children were born in 2011, 2016, 2017, 2022, and 2024.
+His mother Jane Balogun died in London on 18 August 2023.

 Fatherhood controversy

 In August 2011, Nigerian Entertainment Today reported that the singer fathered his first child at the age of 21.
-After a thorough investigation, the newspaper concluded Wizkid impregnated then-undergraduate student Sola Ogudugu.
+After a thorough investigation, the newspaper concluded Wizkid impregnated then-undergraduate student Shola Ogudugu.
 When the story broke, close friends and associates of Wizkid did not confirm it because DNA results were pending at the time.
 Wizkid broke his silence on the story during several interviews.
 In an interview with a Nigerian Entertainment Today editor, he denied having a child.
 In another interview conducted in Ogudu-GRA, Lagos, he said he really did not want to find himself in that peculiar situation.
 In December 2012, Wizkid denied the baby scandal during an interview with Nonye Ben-Nwankwo of The Punch.
 In October 2013, he uploaded a picture of himself and his 2-year-old son, Boluwatife Balogun, to his Instagram account.
 The photo confirmed the 2011 report published by Nigerian Entertainment Today.

 Feuds

 Wizkid became engulfed in battles on Twitter with several artists, including his erstwhile boss Banky W and former label mate Skales.
-Other artists include Davido, Dammy Krane, Saeon, Samklef, Reekado Banks, blogger Linda Ikeji. and comedian Mr. Jollof.
+Other artists include Davido, Dammy Krane, Saeon, Samklef, Reekado Banks, blogger Linda Ikeji. and comedian "Mr. Jollof".